mlidbom/Compze.Build.FlexRef/ProjectReference-vs-PackageReference-Switching.md

 ```

 ### Linear Maintenance Scaling
-Each new switchable library needs: a new property block in `Directory.Build.props`, a new conditional ItemGroup pair in the consuming `.csproj`, and potentially new entries in every `.ncrunchworkspace` file.
+Each new switchable library needs: a new property block in `Directory.Build.props`, a new conditional ItemGroup pair in the consuming `.csproj`, and potentially new entries in every `.v3.ncrunchsolution` file.
 For a handful of libraries this is fine; for dozens it becomes tedious.
 A custom MSBuild task or SDK-style NuGet package that automates the pattern would be worth it at scale.

 ### Version Drift Risk
 When the ProjectReference path is active, you build against whatever commit of the library is currently checked out — not the pinned package version.
 This is "safe" in the sense of always being correct at build time, but can silently introduce API mismatches that only surface when you publish and switch back to PackageReference.